kliment-olechnovic/voronota/expansion_gl/resources/texts/intro.markdown

 The archive contains the Voronota-GL software in the 'expansion_gl' subdirectory.
 The 'voronota-gl' executable can be built from the provided source code.

-# Building from source code
+# Building from source code on Linux

 ## Requirements